chaindrium-inc/Blossom-SummerSchool-2019/README.md

 - **Get some balance and create a new token**
 	- You will need some ether in your account in order to perform transactions, i.e., to pay the transaction fee.
-		- Enter your address [here](https://faucet.ropsten.be/) to get an ether on the test network.
+		- Enter your address [here](https://faucet.ropsten.be/) to get an ether on the test network or login via metamask and click [here](https://faucet.metamask.io/).
-		- Alternatively, enter your address [here](https://medienpad.de/p/chaindrium).
-I/We will try to send you some tokens.
-This can take a while.
 	- Now, take a look at the file `see_balance.py`.
 Replace the address variable with your address.
 When you run the file, you will be able to see your balance.
 	- As soon as your balance is above zero, you can go on with the next step.
 		- In the mean time, you can also take a look at the token creation file `token_contract/NConfToken.sol`.
 This is the smart contact that we will use in the next step.